 This degree has three stages, each comprising two 60-credit modules.

-- At Stage 1 you’ll study two introductory modules – one with a focus on the social sciences and one on psychology.
+- At Stage 1 you’ll study two introductory modules – one with a focus on criminology and one on psychology.

 - Next, at Stage 2, you’ll take a more focused look at criminology and psychology.

-- Finally, at Stage 3, you’ll further your studies with a module which takes an applied approach to the study of counselling and forensic psychology and conclude your studies in criminology.
+- Finally, at Stage 3, you’ll conclude your studies with an applied approach to counselling and forensic psychology and an investigation of crime, harm and the state.

 Optional Access module – visit Entry requirements to find out about starting this course with a preparatory Access module.

-At Stage 1 you will study a wide range of social science issues and topics including the theme of justice in relation to immigration and criminalisation, and how psychologists investigate thinking and behaviour, including topics such as why people harm others, and how ‘false’ memories occur.
+At Stage 1 you'll study a wide range of social science issues and topics including the theme of justice in relation to immigration and criminalisation, and how psychologists investigate thinking and behaviour, including topics such as why people harm others, and how ‘false’ memories occur.

 At Stage 2 you'll study two compulsory modules.
 You will learn how psychologists have studied both practical and theoretical issues, such as nationalism and sexuality, with a particular emphasis on understanding and solving problems that directly affect people’s lives.
 You'll also explore ways in which criminology seeks to explain problems of crime, understands the role of criminal justice and experiences of victimisation.

 You’ll complete your degree with two further compulsory modules.
-You'll explore the fascinating relationship between counselling and forensic psychology as well as crime and justice in both global and local contexts, and in particular the way that crime and justice are being continually redefined by global economic, social and political change.
+You'll explore the fascinating relationship between counselling and forensic psychology as well as crime and harm in both global and local contexts, and in particular the way that crime is being continually redefined by global economic, social and political change.